Kapedo

 The village is home to four learning institutions: Kapedo Mixed Boarding Primary School, Kapedo Girls Primary School, Lomelo Primary and the Kapedo Mixed Secondary School, which was built by the late former MP Francis Ewoton Achuka in 2002 and has a staff of eight, mostly BOM teachers over 180 pupils.
 The capacity of the school is much higher but few students can afford even the modest fees.

-As of 2011 the Kapedo Sub-County Hospital had 28 beds and four cots.
+As of 2011, the Kapedo Sub-County Hospital had 28 beds and four cots.
 It provided in-patient and out-patient services related to maternity, HIV and tuberculosis.
 Insecurity from the neighboring Pokot has rendered the facility an in-patient only and emergency cases are referred to Nakuru or Eldoret.

 Kapedo has high potential but it is limited mostly due to the defunct hydro-electric power plant that has been desolate for years since the departure of the Finnish missionaries.
-The 'mission' coined for the Kapedo Mixed Primary School, Hospital, Full Gospel Church, the garage and the guest house were the heavily hit after the redundancy of the HEP project.
+The 'mission' coined for the Kapedo Mixed Primary School, Hospital, Full Gospel Church, the garage and the guest house were heavily hit after the redundancy of the HEP project.

-Due to insecurity from the neighboring Pokot community from Tiaty sub-county in Baringo county, and being a border village, Kapedo is a host to a platoon of General Service Unit, an Administration Police camp and a number of National Police Reservists.
+Due to insecurity from the neighboring Pokot community from Tiaty sub-county in Baringo county, and being a border village, Kapedo is a host to a platoon of the General Service Unit and an Administration Police camp.

-The current MCA is Willy Nalimo (ODM).
-Village Admin is Joseph Eregae.
-Area MP is Nicholas Ngikor Ngimoe Ngikolong (Jubilee Chair, Turkana County).
-Woman Rep, Cecilia Ishuu Natemo (USA).
-Senator, James Ekomwa Lomenen (Jubilee - immediate former Turkana South MP).
-Turkana County Governor is Jeremiah Lomorukai (ODM).